lmarcelinoc/boss/docs/architectuer.md

 Architecture Guide
 Overview
 The SaaS Boilerplate Platform is built with a modern, scalable architecture that supports multi-tenancy, real-time features, and enterprise-grade security.
 This document outlines the system architecture, design patterns, and technical decisions.
-It leverages NestJS for the backend and Next.js 14 for the frontend, using Prisma ORM with a Supabase PostgreSQL database and Redis for caching and queueing.
+It leverages NestJS for the backend and Next.js 14 for the frontend, using Prisma ORM with a Supabase PostdgreSQL database and Redis for caching and queueing.
 System Architecture
 High-Level Architecture
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐